Pantagrueliste/ScrapingToolkit/README.md

 ## Description
 ### The MIA Database
-The MIA database is a collaborative platform where scholars can share their photographs of documents found in the [State Archives of Florence](https://archiviodistatofirenze.cultura.gov.it/asfi/home), transcribe them and catrgorize them.
+The MIA database is a collaborative platform where scholars can share their photographs of documents found in the [State Archives of Florence](https://archiviodistatofirenze.cultura.gov.it/asfi/home), transcribe them and categorize them.
 MIA has been created by the [Medici Archive Project](https://www.medici.org), one of the oldest digital humanities projects still in existence.
 The depth and breadth of this database is truly impressive and its contents are growing everyday.
 It is highly recommended you familiarize with the database before attempting any scraping.
 Note that you also need to obtain credentials to access the database.

 ### The Script